slowsigma/Nysa/README.md

 # Nysa
-This repository contains a set of simple functional programming libraries in C#.
+This repository is dedicated to general purpose functional and fluent C# libraries.

 ## Nysa.Logics
 This is the primary functional programming library.
 It contains the following elevated types: